-The General Data Protection Regulation (GDPR) comes into force in May 2018 and replaces the 1998 Data Protection Act (DPA).
+The General Data Protection Regulation (GDPR) came into force in May 2018 and replaced the 1998 Data Protection Act (DPA).
 It’s a very important piece of legislation that affects Pixel, its clients and suppliers.
 This Privacy Notice explains in detail the types of personal data Pixel may collect when we interact with you.
 It also explains the steps we have taken to process that data and keep it safe.
 We hope the following sections will answer any questions you have but if not, please do get in touch with us.

 We are the UKs leading digital signage provider.
 For over 17 years we’ve provided best-in-class digital communication and marketing services to some of the world’s biggest brands, including Thomas Cook, Loreal, Argos, Sainsbury’s, Lloyds Banking Group and WHSmith.

 Our solutions and services help our client’s marketing and communication staff manage and deliver their marketing activity and campaigns into distributed locations across the world.

 In practice, this means we deliver, install and support physical infrastructure such as displays on behalf our clients, usually to business addresses.
 The goods we deliver are “not for resale”.
 Acting on behalf of our clients means we act as a “processor” of your data.
 We use data provided by our clients, e.g a name and address, to deliver goods for them or to provide support services for named individuals on the shop floor.
 Delivering goods means we work with a range of parcel carriers so we share your delivery details with them too.

 Explaining the legal basis for processing your data

 Pixel must have a valid lawful basis in order to process personal data.
 The first principle of data protection law requires that Pixel processes all personal data lawfully, fairly and in a transparent manner.